 Over the past 10 years, Mapletree Industrial Trust has been trading at an average price to book ratio of 1.33.
 Its current price to book ratio of 1.68 is overvalued and does not look attractive as it is well above its historical average.

 Portfolio leverage went down significantly to 31% after raising S$300 million from issuance of perpetual securities and about S$823.3 million from equity fund raising exercise.

 4. Interest coverage ratio

-The REIT has an interest coverage ratio of 7.9 times, which is well above our preference of 4 times.
-Besides, the REIT maintains a low interest cost of 2.6%, with more than 86% of its debt is under fixed rate.
+The REIT has an interest coverage ratio of 6.8 times, which is well above our preference of 4 times.
+Besides, the REIT maintains a low interest cost of 2.7%, with 95.8% of its debt is under fixed rate.

 5. Portfolio occupancy rate

 Portfolio occupancy maintains at 94.3%.
 Overall, the REIT experienced better occupancy rate across most of the segments.

 The addition of the portfolio of 29 data centres in the United States will help strengthen the REIT's resilience with the increased of freehold land component and long leases with annual rental escalations.

 With a very conservative gearing, the REIT has plenty debt headroom for future expansion.
 And the large and diversified tenant base as well as proactive portfolio rebalancing efforts will help the REIT to navigate through the uncertainties ahead.